Azure/terraform-provider-azapi/website/docs/index.html.markdown

 ---
-layout: "azurermg"
+layout: "azurerm-restapi"
 page_title: "Provider: Azure"
 description: |-
-  The Generic Azure Provider is used to interact with the many resources supported by Azure Resource Manager (also known as AzureRM) through its APIs.
+  The AzureRM Rest API Provider is used to interact with the many resources supported by Azure Resource Manager (also known as AzureRM) through its APIs.

 ---

-# Generic Azure Provider
+# AzureRM Rest API Provider

-The Generic Azure Provider can be used to configure infrastructure in [Microsoft Azure](https://azure.microsoft.com/en-us/) using the Azure Resource Manager API's.
+The AzureRM Rest API Provider can be used to configure infrastructure in [Microsoft Azure](https://azure.microsoft.com/en-us/) using the Azure Resource Manager API's.
 Documentation regarding the [Data Sources](/docs/configuration/data-sources.html) and [Resources](/docs/configuration/resources.html) supported by the Azure Provider can be found in the navigation to the left.

 To learn the basics of Terraform using this provider, follow the hands-on [get started tutorials](https://learn.hashicorp.com/tutorials/terraform/infrastructure-as-code?in=terraform/azure-get-started) on HashiCorp's Learn platform.

 Interested in the provider's latest features, or want to make sure you're up to date?
-Check out the [changelog](https://github.com/ms-henglu/terraform-provider-azurerm-generic/blob/develop/CHANGELOG.md) for version information and release notes.
+Check out the [changelog](https://github.com/Azure/terraform-provider-azurerm-generic/blob/develop/CHANGELOG.md) for version information and release notes.

 ## Authenticating to Azure